maw501/maw501.github.io/project_edx_ML/_posts/2019-05-16-columbiaX-ML-course-summary.md

 In general, capital letters are matrices, bold font represents vectors and lower-case letters are scalars.
 Functions are generally italicised though should be clear from the context.

-We will strive to introduce new notation appropriately as it arises ease understanding.
+We will strive to introduce new notation appropriately as it arises to ease understanding.

 <hr class="with-margin">
 <h4 class="header" id="references">References</h4>